On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Main result

 \item Can the Weil numbers that appear in these sums be calculated explicitly?

 \item Can these sums be approximated, or can the largest Weil numbers appearing in them be estimated?

 \end{enumerate}

-Question (1) and question (3) were answered affirmatively by Drinfeld~\cite{Drinfeld:count} in the case of everywhere unramified automorphic forms on $GL_2$, by Flicker for forms that are Steinberg at one place and unramified everywhere else, and by Deligne and Flicker~\cite{Deligne-Flicker} for forms on $GL_n$ that are Steinberg at at least two places, and unramified everywhere else.
+Question (1) and question (3) were answered affirmatively by Drinfeld~\cite{Drinfeld:count} in the case of everywhere unramified automorphic forms on $\GL(2)$, by Flicker for forms on $\GL(2)$ that are Steinberg at one place and unramified everywhere else~\cite{Flicker-GL2}, by Deligne and Flicker~\cite{Deligne-Flicker} for forms on $\GL(r)$ that are Steinberg at at least two places, and unramified everywhere else, and by Yu~\cite{YuNumber} for forms on $\GL(r)$ that are unramified everywhere.
 Of course answering (3) is sufficient to answer question (4).

 In this paper we answer question (1) in the case of monomial geometric conditions, supercuspidal at at least one place, and unramified elsewhere (Proposition~\ref{p:count-Weil}).
 And most importantly we answer question (2), in the form that $\sum_{\Pi\in \cV_n} q^{n\langle \lambda, \rho \rangle} |\tr_\lambda(\Pi_v)|^2$ is a signed sum of length $C_\lambda$ of $n$th powers of $q$-Weil integers of weight $\le 2d+\langle \lambda,2\rho\rangle$.
 This is actually how we establish the main estimate~\eqref{intro:average}.
 See~Theorem~\ref{weil-numbers-semisimple} and \S\ref{sub:sums-Weil} for details.